 I know it sounds quite feasible that if you have low GABA levels and are suffering from anxiety, insomnia or depression then taking a GABA supplement makes sense.
 Even though the theory may sound good, how much GABA does your body actually need?
 One person may need 200mg a day, while another person may need 500mg, but they may both be taking a standard 750mg supplement.
 What does the body do with the excess GABA?

-The toxic effects of too much GABA is that it may cause nausea, numbness, impair learning and poor memory, while inhibiting the release of serotonin.
+The toxic effects of too much GABA is nausea, numbness, impair learning and poor memory, while inhibiting the release of serotonin.
 Serotonin is your 'feel good' neurotransmitter and low levels are associated with depression, anxiety, anger, insomnia, low melatonin and carbohydrate cravings.
-While increasing GABA levels are important it is best to let your body decide how much GABA it needs at any one time.
+Allowing the body to increase GABA naturally negates any potential adverse effect form GABA supplementation.

 The information provided here in this blog how to increase GABA naturally is of a general nature intended for educational purposes only.
 We make no claims to diagnose, treat, prevent, alleviate or cure illnesses or diseases with any information or product stated.
 With any health issue we suggest you consult your healthcare professional before undertaking any health treatment.

-I hope you found this blog How To Increase GABA Naturally useful and if you did please leave a comment or share on social media.
+We hope you found this blog How To Increase GABA Naturally useful and if you did please leave a comment or share on social media.